ColetteThomson/famous-quotes-quiz/README.md

 Images for the website have been downloaded from **Pexels** and compressed and pixelated for a fast-loading website, using **tinyjpg**.

 #### Limitations
-This website has been designed to not retain user information, with username info only being stored within the local storage feature (in developer tools) on the user's device.
+This website has been designed to not retain user information, with username information only being stored within the local storage feature (in developer tools) on the user's device.

 #### Features
 * The home page has a feature allowing the user to enter a username, should they wish to.
 There is no limitation on this field and letters, numbers or special characters may be entered.
 This field is totally optional and quiz completion messages (on 'Actor Quotes Quiz' and 'Movie Quotes Quiz' pages) will be displayed either with the entered username, or without if no username was entered.